Nancowry Island

 Nancowry (Nancowry language: Mūöt, Hindi: नन्कोव्री Nankovrī) is an island in the central part of the Nicobar Islands chain, located in the northeast Indian Ocean between the Bay of Bengal and the Andaman Sea.

 History

-In 1755, the government of Denmark formally claimed sovereignty over Nicobars, under the name of Frederiksøerne ("Frederik Islands") and encouraged a mission established by the Moravian Brethren of Herrnhut.
+In 1755, the government of Denmark formally claimed sovereignty over Nicobars, under the name Frederiksøerne ("Frederik Islands") and encouraged a mission established by the Moravian Brethren of Herrnhut.
 The Danes established a short-lived colony on the island which they named Ny Sjælland ("New Zealand").